COVID-19 (Coronavirus) and children with ARPKD

 We provide some quick facts here on COVID-19 for families of children with autosomal recessive polycystic kidney disease (ARPKD).
 The situation keeps changing and rules can differ by area.

-From 5 January 2021, a third lockdown began in England and Scotland.
-Wales and Northern Ireland remain under tight restrictions too.
+0n 19 July 2021, retrictions related to COVID-19 were relaxed in England.
+Some restrictions remained in Scotland, Wales and Northern Ireland.
 Please use the hyperlinks on this page to find further information relevant to you.

 Your child’s doctor, renal centre, dialysis centre or transplant centre should keep you up to date.
 Contact them if you’re unsure how their services are affected or for health advice.

 Some children with ARPKD may be at increased risk of getting severely unwell if they get COVID-19

 We understand that the COVID-19 outbreak is especially concerning for parents of children and adolescents with ARPKD.
 Experts say that children and young people are unlikely to get unwell from COVID-19.
 This is true even for children who have chronic kidney disease (CKD) or who are taking immunosuppressants (for example because they have had a transplant) and children who receive dialysis.

 Of 44 children with CKD who got COVID-19 in the UK in 2020, most had mild symptoms only.
 Their symptoms were no different to those of children without kidney disease who caught COVID-19.
 They were also no more likely to have lasting problems from COVID-19.

 However, as COVID-19 is a new illness, experts are unsure how it might affect children with a rare disease like ARPKD.
 Children with ARPKD might be at increased risk if: